Cerus (NASDAQ:CERS) Shares Gap Down to $3.85

 Cerus Co.
-(NASDAQ:CERS – Get Rating)’s share price gapped down before the market opened on Tuesday .
+(NASDAQ:CERS – Get Rating)’s stock price gapped down prior to trading on Tuesday .
 The stock had previously closed at $3.85, but opened at $3.73.
-Cerus shares last traded at $3.74, with a volume of 7,963 shares.
+Cerus shares last traded at $3.74, with a volume of 7,963 shares trading hands.

-The business has a fifty day simple moving average of $4.88 and a two-hundred day simple moving average of $5.05.
-The company has a current ratio of 2.08, a quick ratio of 1.73 and a debt-to-equity ratio of 0.53.
+The company has a quick ratio of 1.73, a current ratio of 2.08 and a debt-to-equity ratio of 0.53.
+The stock has a 50 day simple moving average of $4.88 and a two-hundred day simple moving average of $5.05.

-In other Cerus news, insider Richard J. Benjamin sold 10,000 shares of the stock in a transaction dated Tuesday, August 9th.
-The shares were sold at an average price of $5.12, for a total transaction of $51,200.00.
-Following the completion of the sale, the insider now directly owns 172,665 shares of the company’s stock, valued at $884,044.80.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-7.33% of the stock is owned by corporate insiders.
+In other Cerus news, insider Richard J. Benjamin sold 10,000 shares of the stock in a transaction that occurred on Tuesday, August 9th.
+The shares were sold at an average price of $5.12, for a total value of $51,200.00.
+Following the transaction, the insider now directly owns 172,665 shares in the company, valued at $884,044.80.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+7.33% of the stock is owned by company insiders.

 About Cerus